AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Payment Profile
 To enjoy automatic airtime recharge, the user is expected to set up a payment profile.
 Users have 2 options for payment:
-1. Debit card
+1. Add a Debit Card for recurring payment.
-2. AutoTopiT wallet
+2. Fund Wallet from card or bank account.

 ![Payment Option](../assets/user-images/payment-profile.png)